 Specific due dates for such reports have been established by the SEC and the Company is required to disclose any failure to file reports by such dates.
-Based solely on the review of copies of such reports and amendments thereto and other information furnished to us, we believe that, during fiscal year 2021, all Directors, Executive Officers and persons who beneficially own more than 10% of our common stock complied in a timely manner with all such filing requirements except for one Form 4 by Mr. Trafelet, which showed one late transaction, and one Form 4 by Arlon Valencia Holdings LLC, which showed a series of same day combined late transactions relating to one day (a total of 29 trades on that date).
+Based solely on the review of copies of such reports and amendments thereto and other information furnished to us, we believe that, during fiscal year 2022, all Directors, Executive Officers and persons who beneficially own more than 10% of our common stock complied in a timely manner with all such filing requirements except for the following: (i) John Kiernan filed one Form 4 on November 12, 2021 and one Form 4 on April 25, 2022, each showing 1 late reported transaction, (ii) Arlon Valencia Holdings LLC filed one Form 4 on October 8, 2021, showing 1 late reported transaction, (iii) Richard Rallo filed one Form 4 on November 12, 2021 showing 1 late reported transaction, (iv) Danny Sutton filed one Form 4 on November 12, 2021 showing 1 late reported transaction, and (v) James Sampel filed one Form 4 on November 12, 2021 showing 1 late reported transaction.